oebelus/my-website/public/VHDL/vhdlOne.md

 end;
 ```

-<span style="background-color:dimgray">(3) Define a signal object with data type integer, and the initial value of the object is 2342.</span>
+<span style="text-decoration:underline; font-size:25px">(3) Define a signal object with data type integer, and the initial value of the object is 2342.</span>

 ```VHDL
 signal my_integer: integer := 2342;